kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
-To see all configurable options with detailed comments:
+To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands:

 ```console
 # Helm 2